webpack/json-loader/README.md

   <h1>JSON Loader</h1>
 </div>

+<h2 align="center">Note</h2>

-**Note: Since webpack v2, JSON files will work by default.
+**Since webpack v2, JSON files will work by default.
 You might still want to use this if you use a custom file extension.**

 <h2 align="center">Install</h2>